 Better than the BENCH.
 Some ‘don’t feel it in their chest’, many bench very high loads and still have a small or underdeveloped chest.
-Why are they not doing Diamond Push Ups!?
+Why are they not doing Push Ups!?
 Anyway, do dips correctly and be prepared for unparalleled growth!

 CORE ACTIVATION is insane!
 Moving your whole upper body without support (bench) means your abs/core get a workout in the process.
 That’s an awesome chest AND six pack, hello summer.

 As the chest dip is comparable to the decline press we can see that the deltoids will be used less which means your chest will be working harder during the dip than flat bench which of course means – MORE CHEST MUSCLE!